A Movie A Day Keeps the Sunburns Away: Summer Watchlist 2026

 The story follows a thirteen-year-old girl named Tracy who lives with her single mother, Melaine (played by Holly Hunter), and her brother, Mason (played by Brady Corbet).
 She has a bit of a shaky home-life, which gets worse when her mother’s troublesome boyfriend reappears (played by Jeremy Sisto, who was in another Anatomy of a Doll film: May, go check out the post if you haven’t!)When Tracy befriends the rebellious popular girl in school, Evie (played by Nikki Reed), she starts going down a dark path and begins acting out.

 Tracy’s relationship with her mother, Melanie, becomes more difficult throughout the film, and Melanie struggles to navigate how to parent Tracy through this difficult period.
 Tracy’s friendship with Evie becomes dark and toxic; they turn to drugs, alcohol, and lots of mischief.
-Tracy’s mental health simultaneously degrades slowly throughout the film as she battles with her mother and struggles to cope with her absent father.

 The film is so many things: heartbreaking, gut-wrenching, stylish, and edgy.
 It brings a unique perspective of being told by someone who’s the same age as the characters.
 Because Reed is close to the story, she is able to paint a painfully raw image of one of the most difficult times in a girl’s life.